Jeff Daniels On Stage - Theatre Credits, Bio and Tickets

 Jeffrey Warren Daniels was born on February 19, 1955 in Clarke County, Georgia.
-He is a two-time Tony Award nominee, four-time Golden Globe nominee and Emmy Award winner, perhaps best known for his roles in such Hollywood movies as "Dumb and Dumber," "The Martian," "Steve Jobs," and "The Squid and the Whale".
+He is a three-time Tony Award nominee, four-time Golden Globe nominee, and Emmy Award winner, best known for his roles in such Hollywood movies as Dumb and Dumber, The Martian, Steve Jobs, and The Squid and the Whale.

 Mr Daniels has also enjoyed an exceptional career on screen.
 Following his big screen debut as P.C.
-O'Donnell in 1981's "Ragtime", his breakthrough came after being cast as Flap Horton in "Terms of Endearment" in 1983, and as Tom Baxter / Gil Shepherd in Woody Allen's "The Purple Rose of Cairo" in 1985, which led to his first Golden Globe nomination.
+O'Donnell in 1981's Ragtime, his breakthrough came after being cast as Flap Horton in Terms of Endearment in 1983, and as Tom Baxter / Gil Shepherd in Woody Allen's The Purple Rose of Cairo in 1985, which led to his first Golden Globe nomination.
 He would go on to found the Purple Rose Theatre Company, a nonprofit stage company in his hometown of Chelsea, inspired by that film's name, and has written more than a dozen plays for the company.
-Other notable screen credits in the '80s and '90s include Something Wild (1986), in which he delivered a Golden Globe-nominated performance in "Something Wild" (1986), "Arachnophobia" (1990), "Gettysburg" (1993), "Speed" (1994), Disney's "101 Dalmatians" (1996), "Fly Away Home" (1996), and "Pleasantville" (1998).
-He shot to superstardom after his comic performance as Harry Dunne, opposite Jim Carrey, in "Dumb and Dumber," which was released in 1994.
-He would later reprise the role in the film's sequel, "Dumb and Dumber To" in 2014.
+Other notable screen credits in the '80s and '90s include Something Wild (1986), in which he delivered a Golden Globe-nominated performance, Arachnophobia (1990), Gettysburg (1993), Speed (1994), Disney's 101 Dalmatians (1996), Fly Away Home (1996), and Pleasantville (1998).
+He increased his fame after his comic performance as Harry Dunne, opposite Jim Carrey, in Dumb and Dumber, which was released in 1994.
+He would later reprise the role in the film's sequel, Dumb and Dumber To, in 2014.

-Since the turn of the century, his most notable film credits have included The Hours (2002), "The Squid and the Whale" (2005), for which he received his third Golden Globe nomination for his performance as Bernard Berkman in "The Squid and the Whale" (2005), "Good Night, and Good Luck" (2005), "Infamous" (2006), "The Lookout" (2007), "Looper" (2012), "Steve Jobs" (2015), and "The Martian" (2015).
-Arguably his grandest achievement on the small screen was his performance as Will McAvoy in the HBO drama series "The Newsroom" from 2012 to 2014.
-He starred in 25 episodes and won his first Emmy Award in 2013 (followed by Emmy nominations in 2014 and 2015).
-Most recently, he earned 2018 Emmy Award nominations for his performances as the villainous Frank Griffin in Netflix's "Godless" and leading man John O'Neill in Hulu's "The Looming Tower".
+Since the turn of the century, his most notable film credits have included The Hours (2002), "The Squid and the Whale" (2005), for which he received his third Golden Globe nomination for his performance as Bernard Berkman, Good Night, and Good Luck (2005), Infamous (2006), The Lookout (2007), Looper (2012), Steve Jobs (2015), and The Martian (2015).
+Arguably his grandest achievement on the small screen was his performance as Will McAvoy in the HBO drama series The Newsroom from 2012 to 2014.
+He starred in 25 episodes and won his first Emmy Award in 2013, followed by Emmy nominations in 2014 and 2015 for his performance.
+More recently, he earned 2018 Emmy Award nominations for his performances as the villainous Frank Griffin in Netflix's Godless and as leading man John O'Neill in Hulu's The Looming Tower.

 Mr. Daniels returned to Broadway to take on the iconic role of Atticus Finch in Aaron Sorkin's new stage adaptation of the classic Harper Lee novel To Kill a Mockingbird, which began performances at the Shubert Theatre on November 1, 2018.
 He earned a third Tony Award nomination for his performance and remained with the production for an entire year, concluding his run on November 3, 2019.
 Daniels returns to To Kill a Mockingbird from October 5, 2021.